fosrl/docs/packages/docusaurus/docs/02-Getting Started/04-Manual Install Guides/02-unraid.md

 #### 5. Log in to the dashboard

+After successful installation:

+1. Complete the initial admin user setup via the dashboard at `https://<your-domain>/auth/initial-setup`
-Log in with the admin email and password you set earlier.
-Follow the setup steps.
+2. You can log in using the admin email and password you provided

-- Create your first Organization
-- Create your first "Local" site for local reverse proxying
+3. Create your first "Local" site for local reverse proxying

 ### Install and Setup Traefik